-All applications will be scored based upon the below criteria to best determine how well the project proposal meets the intended purpose of the Mississippi Outdoor Stewardship Act.
-In order to determine the score, desired priority criteria will be weighted appropriately.
+All applications will be scored based upon the criteria below to best determine how well the project proposal meets the intended purpose of the Mississippi Outdoor Stewardship Act.
+In determining the score, desired priority criteria will be weighted appropriately.
 The Application Scoring Criteria listed below is included here as an aid to applicants in addressing key issues in developing their application.
 While the Board scores each application using these criteria, the Board is not restricted to only the criteria listed below and may use other determining factors in making funding decisions.